The Shintani--Faddeev modular cocycle: Stark units from $q$-Pochhammer ratios: On moduli spaces of ray class data

 In \cite{kopplagariasmonoids}, the present author and Lagarias describe several different \textit{ray class monoids} that extend the usual definition of the ray class group to the structure of a larger (but still finite) monoid (semigroup with identity).
-The present paper will require one of these constructions in particular, the \textit{smooth imprimitive ray class monoid}, which extends the ray class group to include classes of ideals not coprime to the modulus.
+The present paper requires one of these constructions in particular, the \textit{\rcmia}, which extends the ray class group to include classes of ideals not coprime to the modulus.

-We recall an alternative expression for the ray class group using an equivalence relation to define ray classes. \begin{prop} The ray class group may be written as